WHAT ARE ABUSIVE BEHAVIORS?

 Economic Abuse

-Seizing control of the partner's assets, registering all
+Seizing control of the partner's assets, registering all assets in the name of the abuser

 Misuse of the partner's credit cards